Demitsi/alx-low_level_programming/0x02-functions_nested_loops/README.md

-It is a function which prints the sign of a number
+It is a function which computes the absolute value of an integer